pupil-labs/pupil-docs/src/neon/basic-concepts/data-streams.md

 ## Audio
 A microphone is integrated into the Neon module.
 Recorded audio will be part of the resulting scene video.

-Audio recording is disabled in the Neon app by default and can be enabled in the settings.
+Audio recording is disabled in the Neon Companion app by default and can be enabled in the settings.

 ## Inertial Measurements
 An 9-DoF inertial measurement unit (IMU) is integrated into the Neon module featuring a fused and independent accelerometer, gyroscope, and magnetometer measuring acceleration, magnetic orientation, and angular velocity.